 Emery Walker first moved to number 3 Hammersmith Terrace in the late 1870s and lived there for 24 years.
 By this time the area didn’t have the market gardens and there were waterworks, breweries, and timber wharves.
 But the riverside location was appealing to artists and still is today.
 He moved to 7 Hammersmith Terrace in 1903 and stayed for his last 30 years.

 After Emery Walker moved out of 3 Hammersmith Terrace, the calligrapher Edward Johnston moved in (in 1905).
 There a blue plaque for him on the building.
-He designed the sans serif ‘Johnson’ font used for London Underground signs up to the 1980s.
+He designed the sans serif ‘Johnston’ font used for London Underground signs up to the 1980s.
 He also designed the famous London Underground roundel.